cboyce183/Zendomo/README.md

 # Hello from the Zendama Team

 Zendomo is a byzantine fault tolerant consensus based blockchain, implemented using Hyperledger Fabric and Hyperledger Composer, for the Zendama platform.
+This repo contains the public test version for devs working on front end Zendama to run locally to test their changes.
+Full private is currently unavailable for public download.

 ### Here is a set of instructions to make this work locally for you.